 1-DAY TOURING PLAN FOR DISNEY’S ANIMAL KINGDOM

-Similar to our 1-day plans for Disney’s Magic Kingdom and Disney’s Hollywood Studios, you need to at the park one hour early.
+Similar to our 1-day plans for Magic Kingdom Park, Epcot, and Disney’s Hollywood Studios, you need to be at the park one hour early.
 This helps you get ahead of the pack early and stay there.
 Plus, it also allows you to capitalize on the recent trend of Disney allowing entry into the parks about 45 minutes to an hour before they officially open.
 For anyone that doesn’t know the craziness of a Walt Disney World rope drop, that’s a huge head start.
 In short, might as well take advantage of it while it’s happening.

 If you’re staying on Disney property and are tempted by the ease of Disney’s bus system, don’t give in.
 At least not for park open – it’s likely that, due to traffic and stops, you’ll get there only 30 minutes early instead of our suggested 60 minutes.
 Save yourself the time by taking an Uber or Lyft or driving your own card instead.

-After arriving at Animal Kingdom, you will need to have your temperature taken first before seeing security and ultimately having your tickets scanned.
 Once you’re in, avoid the temptation of the trails through the Oasis at the front of the park.
 You’ll have time to look at some amazing animals later; right now, you need to focus on getting to Pandora so you can ride Flight of Passage.
 Not only one of the newest rides in the park but one of the best rides at Walt Disney World, the line can get extremely long throughout the day.
 So, you’ll want to check it off your list before everyone else does.

 If you’ve never done it before, you can make a quick pitstop at Na’vi River Journey, a slow-moving-but-beautiful technicolor boat ride through Pandora in evening bloom, before making your way up the back path to Africa for an early-morning ride on Kilimanjaro Safaris.
 The animals are most active in the mornings and the evenings when the temperatures are low, making this – and an encore trip after everything else when the sun is down – the perfect time to ride.